Seekonk, Massachusetts: Incorporation to today

-For the next 200 years the area we now call Seekonk was primarily a farming community.
+For the next 200 years, the area now known as Seekonk was primarily a farming community.
 Accounts of Town Meetings during these years communicate just how contentious deciding what was best for this area could be.
 Boundary disputes were common and the land that is now Rehoboth, East Providence, Pawtucket and Seekonk was claimed by both Rhode Island and Massachusetts.
-In 1812 the border disputes were settled by the courts and the present town of Seekonk was incorporated.
-Two industrial villages developed to supplement the agricultural economy, with such businesses as the Rumford Chemical Works, but what had been the industrial area of the town in the late-18th and early-19th century was lost when East Providence was incorporated in 1862 taking half of the town's territory, two-thirds of its valuation and more than two-thirds of its population.
+In 1812, the border disputes were settled by the Massachusetts courts and the present town of Seekonk was incorporated.
+Two industrial villages developed to supplement the agricultural economy, with such businesses as the Rumford Chemical Works.
+But what had become the industrial area of Seekonk in the late-18th and early-19th century was lost when East Providence was incorporated in 1862, taking half of the town's territory, two-thirds of its valuation and more than two-thirds of its population.
 The town remained basically agricultural into the 20th century, although the Kent Manufacturing Company did make tennis racquets and croquet sets on the upper reaches of the Tenmile River.
-With the opening of the Providence and Taunton street railway in 1891, Seekonk became increasingly a residential suburb of Providence.
+With the opening of the Providence and Taunton street railway in 1891, Seekonk became an increasingly residential suburb of Providence.

 Very few farms still exist in Seekonk.
 Developers have turned the farms into housing divisions and Seekonk is used largely as a suburban home community for people who work in the Rhode Island and Boston areas.
-It is now well known for its retail area along Route 6, which includes a movie multiplex, many different chain stores and restaurants, Seekonk Speedway, a 1/3 mile oval track located along Route 6, as well as Seekonk Grand Prix, with multiple amusement rides and miniature golf.
-Although there has been a great deal of building in Seekonk since the Wampanoags first lived here one can still see many of the "black" Canada geese which give the town its name.
+It is now well known for its retail area along Route 6, which includes several different chain stores and restaurants, Seekonk Speedway, a 1/3 mile oval track located along Route 6, as well as Seekonk Grand Prix, with multiple amusement rides and miniature golf.
+A longtime cinema on Route 6 closed in 2025.
+Although there has been a great deal of building in Seekonk since the Wampanoags first lived here, one can still see many of the "black" Canada geese which give the town its name.